dray01/dsphinx/_posts/istio_on_GKE.rst

     :align: center
     :width: 450

 At this point we need to make a decision.
-Learn more about Promethius and Grafana or integrate out mesh with Stackdriver and Anthos Service Mesh.
+Learn more about Prometheus and Grafana or integrate out mesh with Stackdriver and Anthos Service Mesh.
-For my learnings I will focuss on the later.
+For my learnings I will focus on the later.

 Therefore we need to enable Istio Telemetry.
 This will help us understand two key things regarding application.
 Security and health.
 Pretty important right!

 **11. Enable Mixer to share Telemety data to Stackdriver**

-To integrate the differerent logging and montioring servies we need to connect Istio's Mixer with Stackdriver and Antho Service Mesh.
+To integrate the different logging and monitoring services we need to connect Istio's Mixer with Stackdriver and Antho Service Mesh.
 Mixer supports a variety of adapters to integrate with different systems.

 First up, Stackdriver